dmulloy2/ShadowPerms/README.md

 ====

 I. Installation
-  - Remove PermissionsEx.jar (leave the file), PExChat, and SimpleSuffixes
+  - Remove any other permission or chat systems
   - Drop SwornPermissions.jar into /plugins/
   - Start the server
   - SwornPermissions will automatically convert from PermissionsEx or GroupManager